 How does it work?

 The Manager usually first needs to decide which variables will need to be tested to check the impact on the dependent variable.
 Data on the variable is then gathered.
-There are also methods of checking if the right variables are included in the regression analysis such as
+There are also methods of checking if the right variables are included in the regression analysis.

 Regression analysis formula: Y = mx + b, where y is dependent variable, x is independent variable, M is slope of the regression (line) and B is constant of the equation.
 The independent variables are used to explain the factors that influence the dependent variables.